 The launch of this new document at the British Lymphology Society’s Annual Conference is anticipated to make a significant improvement to care of people with lower leg swelling and chronic leg wounds.
-On social media it has been hailed as a game-changer, with potential to make a huge impact on a growing chronic health problem and reducing the care costs if ineffective or inadequate treatment for the NHS.
+On social media it has been hailed as a game-changer, with potential to make a huge impact on a growing chronic health problem and to reduce the care costs for the NHS if ineffective or inadequate treatment is administered.

 We welcome this document based on evidence, clinical expertise and common sense and are proud that BLS is providing its members with a strong professional voice to enhance care.
 It was fantastic that members cheered when it was presented at the conference, one member saying ‘Hallelujah!’ on social media!”